coverclock/com-diag-diminuto/README.md

 * pinchange - execute a command when a GPIO pin changes state.
 * pintool - manipulate GPIO pins.
 * platform - generate the platform description used in the README.
+* posixtime - converts a timestamp into seconds since the POSIX epoch.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
 * renametool - atomically rename or swap files in the same file system.
 * serialtool - manipulate serial ports.